2015 Year-End Estate Planning Advisory

-In 2014, we continued to experience a period of relative stasis in our federal transfer tax system and have been able to plan without expecting imminent significant changes to the system.
+In 2015, we continued to experience a period of relative stability in our federal transfer tax system and have been able to plan without expecting imminent significant changes to the system.
 Under the American Taxpayer Relief Act of 2012 (ATRA 2012), the estate, gift and the generation-skipping transfer (GST) tax exclusion amounts (the "applicable exclusion amounts") were initially set at $5 million, indexed for inflation.
-The current $5.34 million applicable exclusion amounts are set to increase to $5.43 million in 2015.
+The current $5.43 million applicable exclusion amounts are set to increase to $5.45 million in 2016.
 ATRA 2012 made permanent the so-called "portability" provisions of the federal gift and estate tax laws, which, under certain circumstances, allow a surviving spouse to utilize the deceased spouse's unused applicable exclusion amount (DSUE) toward amounts gifted or transferred at death (but does not increase the surviving spouse's federal GST exemption).
 The historically high exclusion amounts and the portability provisions under ATRA 2012 continue to create many new estate planning opportunities.

 Our new emphasis on achieving basis step-ups to decrease income tax liability continues.
 Income tax planning is now a critical part of overall effective tax planning for the transfer of wealth as we plan to address the substantially higher income tax rates introduced by ATRA 2012.

-These are just a few of the significant developments at the federal and state levels this year, and the Trusts and Estates practice at Katten Muchin Rosenman LLP is pleased to provide you with a summary of those and other developments, along with a number of important, time-sensitive recommendations for you to consider for planning before year-end.
+These are just a few of the significant developments at the federal and state levels this year, and Katten's Trusts and Estates practice is pleased to provide you with a summary of those and other developments, along with a number of important, time-sensitive recommendations for you to consider for planning before year-end.

 Federal Estate, GST and Gift Tax Rates

-For 2014, the estate, gift and GST applicable exclusion amounts are $5.34 million.
-For 2015, the estate, gift and GST applicable exclusion amounts will be $5.43 million.
+For 2015, the estate, gift and GST applicable exclusion amounts are $5.43 million.
+For 2016, the estate, gift and GST applicable exclusion amounts will be $5.45 million.
 The maximum rate for estate, gift and GST taxes will remain at 40%.

 Annual Gift Tax Exemption